Home » Early Intervention » Intro: Signs of Autism in Children Under 2 Years Old

 Autism, or Autism Spectrum Disorder (ASD), is a complex developmental condition that involves persistent challenges in social interaction, speech and nonverbal communication, and restricted/repetitive behaviors.
 The effects of autism and the degree of the symptoms vary widely from one individual to the other, but usually, it is diagnosed in early childhood and affects daily functioning.
 It is referred to as a spectrum disorder because people who have autism may manifest various skills, abilities, and characteristics.
 The specific reason behind Autism remains unclear.
 Nonetheless, there are several factors that participate in its development, including genetic mutations, and environmental elements such as exposure to toxins during pregnancy or childbirth complications.

 In young children, Autism Spectrum Disorder (ASD) might manifest in several ways.
-This article will cover the signs of autism in children under 2 and discuss the significance of early detection and intervention.
+Recognizing the early signs of autism spectrum disorders in babies and toddlers is crucial for timely screening and intervention.
+This article will cover the signs of autism in 2 year old children and discuss the significance of early detection and intervention.

 Early Diagnosis of Autism

 Early diagnosis of ASD in Children Under 2 Years is essential as it enables early treatment.
-Timely Early Intervention activities can enhance a child’s development and allow them to make substantial progress in his or her physical, cognitive, behavioral, social, and language abilities.
+If any concerns arise, it is crucial to seek an autism diagnosis.
+Timely activities can enhance a child’s development and allow them to make substantial progress in his or her physical, cognitive, behavioral, social, and language abilities.
 The younger these children receive intervention, the more progress they make in many developmental areas.

 Diagnosis of autism is not done by medical tests but by observation of behaviors which is guided by experts who know the Symptoms of Autism.
 In the diagnosis of the disorder, the DSM-5, a manual by the American Psychiatric Association, is helpful.
 Signs are attained in early childhood thus interventions are possible from 18 months (1.5 years) of age.
 The major signs are slow speech, lack of social communication or eye contact, and repetitive behaviors.
+A child’s doctor plays a crucial role in early evaluation, testing for hearing issues, and screening for autism.
 These signs should be recognized for early detection and assistance.

 Signs of Autism in Children Under 2